 Step 8: Bezier Curve Using The Anchor Point Tool.
 You can create a bezier curve by using only the pen tool.
 Select the pen tool, press, hold down, and drag out.
 This creates a point which now has a bezier curve.

 Step 9: A Point With The Bezier Curve.
 Now make a point directly below it and drag out which makes another bezier curve.

 Now you can see the Completed Final Shape by using the Pen Tool.

 The advantage of the pen tool is it gives you complete command over the curve.
 By sketching a complete bunch of points you can hope for the curve to appear good.
 By manipulating the curve you can get the outstandin1g details.
 It is considered as a vital tool for producing anything other than squares, circles, and other shapes like polygons.
 You can surely utilize the paintbrush or the pencil tool, but you cannot expect clear-cut, even and crisp shapes.
 The pen tool is very important because gradients, strokes, and blends, all started with describing bezier paths and application of features.
 It is the prime tool for sketching something that requires accuracy, for example, lettering or a map.

 Even though there have been some significant improvements to the pen tool, it still remains a tool that is very complex and menacing for new graphic designers and artists.
 In order to make it more convenient, Adobe included various tools to assist in vector production.
 The pen tool still remains the chief production tool in Illustrator, but there are some extra tools that can be utilized to achieve the same outcomes when producing vector art.

 This is a guide to Pen Tool in Illustrator.
-Here we discuss how to use the pen tool in Illustrator and its steps with Screenshots.
+Here we discuss basic concept, how to use the pen tool in Illustrator and its steps with Screenshots.
 You can also go through our other suggested articles to learn more –